Bang-Bang Boosting of RRTs: PLANNING METHODS

 \subsection{Kinodynamic RRT with bang-bang metric and steering}

+Suppose a kinodynamic planning problem is given for an $n$D-double integrator system.
 Figure \ref{fig:birrt} presents an outline of a balanced bidirectional RRT-based planning algorithm that uses bang-bang methods for both the metric and the steering method.
-A single-tree {\em goal-bias} algorithm could alternatively be made \cite{LavKuf01}.
+A single-tree {\em goal-bias} algorithm could alternatively be made \cite{LavKuf01b}.
 Let $\alpha(i) \in X$ denote the random state obtained in iteration $i$ ($\alpha$ could alternatively be a deterministic sequence that is dense in $X$ \cite{Lav06}).
 Line 3 returns the nearest state $x_n$ among all points $S_a$ visited by tree $T_a$.
 Using the tools from Section \ref{sec:bb}, there are two natural choices for the (quasi)metric, $\rho(x,x')$, which is an estimate of the distance from $x$ to $x'$.
 Note it is not symmetric for our problem.
 The first choice $\rho_1(x,x')$ is the maximum time $t_1+t_2$ from (\ref{eqn:t1}) and (\ref{eqn:t2}), taken over all $n$ double integrators.
-A slower and more accurate metric is $\rho_2(x,x')$ is the time with waiting, $t_w$, from Section \ref{sec:waste}, which it takes for every double integrator to arrive at $x'$.
+A slower and more accurate metric is $\rho_2(x,x')$ is the time with waiting, $t_w$, from Section \ref{sec:waste}, which is the time it takes for every double integrator to arrive at $x'$.
+Note that these metrics are expected to produce a better Voronoi-bias \cite{LavKuf01b} because they are closer to the true optimal cost-to-go function.

 Line 4 is the time-optimal steering method from Section \ref{sec:waste}.
 Collision checking is performed along the trajectory, and the steering stops at $x_s$ if an obstacle is hit or $\alpha(i)$ is reached.
 The new trajectory is added to $T_a$ (and $S_a$).
 In practice, this was accomplished in our experiments by inserting into $T_a$ nodes and edges along the trajectory; an exact method could alternatively be developed for representing and computing nearest points in $S_a$.